Sivaani-Janaswamy/GramQuest/README.md

 We welcome all contributions — whether you're a developer, designer, tester, or someone with ideas!

 - 🐛 Report bugs
 - 💡 Suggest features
 - 🧑‍💻 Submit pull requests
 - 📘 Improve documentation
 - 🎨 Contribute to UI/UX

 By participating, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

-Sure!
-Here's a clean and professional markdown block you can paste directly into your `README.md`:

 ---